Updated on May 3, 2021

 To add a learner node to the cluster, attach to a JS console and issue

-To promote a learner to a verifier in the cluster, attach to a JS console of a leader or verifier node
+To promote a learner to a verifier in the cluster, attach to a JS console of a leader or verifier node and issue

 The enode ID must include a

 raftport querystring parameter like the enode IDs in the